borjacabello/IronWorld/readme.md

   - redirects to the user list
 - GET /admin/publications
   - renders publications list for the admin
+- POST "/admin/publications/:publicationId/approval"
+  - approves current publication to be added to the index page list
-- GET /admin/publications/:publicationId/details
+- POST "/admin/publications/:publicationId/cancel"
-  - renders publication details
+  - cancels current publication to be added to the index page list
 - GET /admin/publications/:publicationId/edit
   - renders publication edit form
 - POST /admin/publications/:publicationId/edit